bstnbuck/Simple-Go-Blockchain/README.md

 ## Installation
 Nothing to install!
 It's Go! :D

+**Entering some data while executing proof of work now works.**

 ## Usage
+* If you want to execute the Blockchain change to the src directory and execute main.go
+* If you want to execute AddTransaction change to the src/addTransaction directory and execute main.go

+To execute the program run following commands:

+#### Linux:
+  * go build
+  * ./src or ./addTransaction

+#### Windows:

+  * go build
+  * src.exe or addTransaction.exe

+Or Debug it in VS-Code or GOLand.

+#### Blockchain:
 1. After starting you will be asked how much leading hex-Nulls the hash should have.
 Enter a decimal like 8, this will be changed to '00000000' <- leading nulls
 2. After that you will be asked how many blocks you want to generate.
 Please enter a natural number like 0, 1, 25, 199, ...

+#### AddTransaction:
+1. After starting you will be asked which mode you want to execute.
+1 = generate automatically new transactions 2 = manually
+2. The rest is self-explanatory.

 That's all, depending on the difficulty (leading hex nulls) it may take a while until an output follows.